+Role Responsibility Contact Number

+0

-Role Responsibility Contact Number Vehicle operator Follow the relevant EPG and contact relevant supervisor / manager of the incident immediately and where safe to do so.
-Each driver has the contact details of their supervisor / manager and a radio is available in the cabin with direct contact to Operations.
-Newcastle Matthew Pace (Operations Manager) - Tom Parsons (Regional Manager) - Wagga Wagga Transport Manager/Supervisor Ascertain the nature of the emergency and implement appropriate action with reference to the relevant internal EPG.
+Transport Manager/Supervisor Ascertain the nature of the emergency and implement appropriate action with reference to the relevant internal EPG.
 Confirm that the appropriate Emergency Service has been notified (if required) - Call 000 if not.
 Provide instructions to JJ's employees assisting in the incident.
 Immediately notify JJ's Environment and provide one (1) hourly updates.
 Immediately notify HSEQ and provide one (1) hourly updates.
-Notify any surrounding premises / businesses to notify them of the emergency (if emergency could affect their occupants or property) Environment: Amiee Murphy (Senior In-House Counsel - Environment) - , ; or Kurt Whalan (Head of Environment) - , ; or HSEQ: Ben Presser (HSE Partner) - , ; or Scott Campbell (Group Manager - Health & Safety) - , .

-Role Responsibility Contact Number and advise of the following: What the emergency is i.e. fire; Whether the emergency services have been called; The location of the emergency in comparison to their premises.
+Notify any surrounding premises / businesses to notify them of the emergency (if emergency could affect their occupants or property) and advise of the following: What the emergency is i.e. fire; Whether the emergency services have been called; The location of the emergency in comparison to their premises.
 In the event the emergency continues after two (2) hours, updates must be provided to the affected premises at least every two (2) hours.
 Call premises to notify them that the emergency has been appropriately managed and no longer poses a risk to their premises.
 Compile a report of the actions taken during the emergency for the debrief.
-Note: The Transport Manager / Supervisor may delegate the above- mentioned responsibilities to another appropriate and responsible JJ's employee.
-Environment Amiee Murphy (Senior In-House Counsel - Environment) or Kurt Whalan (Head of Environment) to notify the EPA where required in accordance with the internal JJ's Environment protocol.
-EPA NSW - 131 555.
-HSEQ Ben Presser (HSE Partner) or Scott Campbell (Group Manager - Health & Safety) to notify SafeWork NSW where required.
-SafeWork NSW - 13 10 50.
+Note: The Transport Manager / Supervisor may delegate the abovementioned responsibilities to another appropriate and responsible JJ's employee.
+Environment: HSEQ - JJ's: HSEQ - Aztech:

+Environment to notify the EPA where required in accordance with the internal JJ's Environment protocol. ■ EPA NSW - 131 555.

+HSEQ ■ SafeWork NSW - 13 10 50.